UCT Human Skeletal Repository

-Both the Forensic and Archaeological skeletons have UCT identification numbers there are 640 skeletons from these contexts within the collection.
+Both the Forensic and Archaeological skeletons have UCT identification numbers there are 640 skeletons from these contexts within the repository.

 Skeletons of a forensic context are unidentified skeletal remains recovered by the South African Police Service and the Forensic Pathology Services are brought to us for a biological profile and are often (but not always) stored at UCT until either an identity can be established or the inspectorate of Anatomy provides permission for these remains to be used for teaching and research purposes.

-For any question regarding research access to this Collection please contact:
+For any question regarding research access to this Repository please contact:

 Once permission is granted applicants should notify and send a reminder 2 weeks in advance of pending arrival, also detailed arrangements of access must be organised 2 days in advance with Ms. C Powrie or Dr. V Gibbon.
 Hours of operation are Monday-Friday 8:00-16:00.